ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     Show optional layer configurations.
 There always is a standard one, which is not included in the response.

-  .. method:: AddLayer(string name, string creator = null, on = null)
+  .. method:: AddLayer(string name, string creator = null, OCLayerConfig on = null)

     Add an optional content configuration.
 Layers serve as a collection of ON / OFF states for optional content groups and allow fast visibility switches between different views on the same document.

-    :arg str name: arbitrary name.
+    :arg string name: arbitrary name.
-    :arg str creator: (optional) creating software.
+    :arg string creator: (optional) creating software.
-    :arg sequ on: a sequence of OCG :data:`xref` numbers which should be set to ON when this layer gets activated.
+    :arg OCLayerConfig on: a sequence of OCG :data:`xref` numbers which should be set to ON when this layer gets activated.
 All OCGs not listed here will be set to OFF.

   .. method:: SwitchLayer(int config, int asDefault = 0)